rasmusgu/fix-subtitles/README.md

 ### Assumptions
 - the directory comprises of a single movie file or several videos for a single season of a single series
-- all files are marked with "S01E08" format -- those being the first numerical markings of the video/subtitle files
+- all files are top level (not in directories) and marked with "S01E08" format -- those being the first numerical markings of the video/subtitle files

 ### New additions
 - Subliminal